wired010/Docker-Provider/README.md

 # Azure DevOps Release Pipeline

-Integrated to Azure DevOps release pipeline for the ci_dev and ci_prod.With this, for every commit to ci_dev branch, latest bits automatically deployded to DEV AKS clusters in Build subscription and similarly for for every commit to ci_prod branch, latest bits automatically deployed to PROD AKS clusters in Build subscription.
+Integrated to Azure DevOps release pipeline for the ci_prod branch.
+With this, for every commit to ci_prod branch, latest bits automatically deployed to DEV AKS clusters in Build subscription.

+When releasing the agent, we have a separate Azure DevOps pipeline which needs to be run to publish the image to prod MCR and our PROD AKS clusters.

-For dev, agent image will be in this format mcr.microsoft.com/azuremonitor/containerinsights/cidev:cidev<git-commit-id>.
+For development, agent image will be in this format mcr.microsoft.com/azuremonitor/containerinsights/cidev:`<MM><DD><YYYY>`-<git-commit-id>.
-For prod, agent will be in this format mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod`<MM><DD><YYYY>`.
+For releases, agent will be in this format mcr.microsoft.com/azuremonitor/containerinsights/ciprod:ciprod`<MM><DD><YYYY>-<git-commit-id>`.

 Navigate to https://github-private.visualstudio.com/microsoft/_release?_a=releases&view=all to see the release pipelines.